developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/customize/button/index.md

 ## Overview

-Apps made with Enterprise Browser 1.7 (and higher) for Android can be accompanied by a series of custom on-screen buttons or keys that can perform virtually any function available to the device, including launching an app or activity, scanning a barcode, sending an intent or executing a JavaScript code snippet.
+Apps made with Enterprise Browser 1.7 (and later) for Android can be accompanied by a series of custom on-screen buttons or keys that can perform virtually any function available to the device, including launching an app or activity, scanning a barcode, sending an intent or executing a JavaScript code snippet.

 The number of buttons or keys and the appearance, layout, on-screen position, functions and all other attributes are controlled through a file called `button.xml`.
 If one or more of the buttons is to execute JavaScript, the code is contained in a second file called `CustomScript.xml`.
 Both files are stored on the device, and their paths are specified in corresponding tags in the app's `Config.xml` file.
 ButtonBars can be shown and hidden programmatically as required by an app's pages through methods implemented in one of 50 [ButtonBar APIs](../../../api/re2x/ButtonBar) currently supported.
 See [Customize Enterprise Browser](../) for details.

-> **NOTE**: Enterprise Browser 2.5 (and higher) supports key layouts made with Zebra's [Enterprise Keyboard Designer (EKD)](/ekd), a Windows-based utility for easily creating custom key layouts using point-and-click.
+> **NOTE**: Enterprise Browser 2.5 (and later) supports key layouts made with Zebra's [Enterprise Keyboard Designer (EKD)](/ekd), a Windows-based utility for easily creating custom key layouts using point-and-click.
 [Get the latest EB version](https://www.zebra.com/us/en/support-downloads/software/developer-tools/enterprise-browser.html).

 -----